-The Principal Financial Well-Being IndexSM: Business Owners
+The Principal Financial Well-Being IndexSM: American Workers

-Key findings from business owners include:
+Key findings include:

 - American workers view themselves much more physically fit (57 percent) than financially fit (28 percent).

 - The vast majority (84 percent) recognize maintaining physical health is an investment in their financial future.

 - Nearly half (46 percent) feel stressed about their current financial situation.

 - More than half (52 percent) have monitored spending levels in the past year.